johngalt01/dazzler-demos/README.md

 # dazzler-demos
-Demos for the Dazzler Graphics card s-100
+Demos for the Dazzler Graphics card s-100 requires full 64KB memory.

 PIANO is a simple music piano for the dazzler II graphics card with sound board. uses the keyboard set your caps lock.